 Money Matter$ - Free Financial Advice

-Our Money Matter$ Program is conducted in partnership with Local Government Super.
+Our Money Matter$ Program is conducted in partnership with Active Super.
 All our employees are given the opportunity to meet with our superannuation specialist as part of the induction process and can then access up to two (2) hours of paid time each year to meet with the financial planner on-site.
 We want all employees to have a plan in place to help them and their families maximise the benefits of their income.

 We have an active committee that organises a range of social and sporting events each year, including activities at Easter, Melbourne Cup Day, golf days, theatre tickets and Christmas functions.
 These events provide a great opportunity to meet other team members and have some fun!